Dora-The-Explorer-Is-Dead/Neural_Network_Library_CPP/README.md

 # Neural Network Library C++

-A lightweight, efficient neural network library implemented in C++ for educational and research purposes.
+A lightweight, efficient neural network library implemented in C++.
 This library provides a clean, object-oriented approach to building and training neural networks from scratch.

-## 🚀 Features

-- **Complete Deep Learning Framework** - From tensors to training algorithms
-- **Modular Layer System** - Easy to combine layers for custom architectures
-- **CNN Support** - Full convolutional neural network implementation with im2col optimization
-- **Modern Techniques** - Batch normalization, dropout, multiple optimizers
-- **4D Tensor Operations** - Efficient broadcasting and matrix operations
-- **Memory Optimized** - Move semantics and efficient data access patterns
-- **Type Safety** - Strong C++ typing with comprehensive error checking
-- **Educational Focus** - Clean, readable code perfect for learning implementations
-- **Production Ready** - Optimized algorithms suitable for real applications

 ## 📁 Detailed File Structure